1. Sports facility closure/ non-closure

 3. University sport exemption

 Further to the exemption for martial arts training to take place in groups larger than six, most sport in educational settings is covered by the exemption for sport for the purpose of education, such as curriculum sport or playing for college/university teams [includes both indoor individual and team sports].
 This means the limit on numbers for indoor team sport doesn’t apply, even if the pupils are over 18, or playing alongside under-18s, provided the sport is for the purpose of education.
-This applies to all coronavirus alert levels.
+This applies to coronavirus alert levels 1, 2 and 3.

 4. Alert levels

 From 5th November 2020 England enters a new national lockdown, with greater restrictions in place than under Tier 3.

 From 14th October 2020 every part of England is in one of three Covid-19 Alert Levels: Tier 1 (medium), Tier 2 (high) and Tier 3 (very high).

 Here’s a summary of what this mean for sport and physical activity: